dirkmueller/openSUSE-git/notes-about-git.md

 configuration or metadata file that will be required or used by OBS (for example, for the Meta XML)

-This layout is used in the obsgit[1] project, and can be used to transition to a real git model.
+This layout is used in the
+[obsgit project](https://github.com/openSUSE/obsgit), and can be used to transition to a real git model.

 The binaries can be stored using git-LFS[2], and there are simple